 Slow Queries

 Slow running queries can be a big problem.
-Not only can data take a long time to display on the screen, but it can end up slowing down the whole client.
-Here, we take a look at some of the things that you can do when your project has a slow running query.
+Not only can data take a long time to display on the screen, but it can end up slowing down the whole client or session.
+This page covers checks and adjustments you can make when your project has a slow running query.

 Identify the Slow Query

-The first step in dealing with slow queries is identifying which query is actually running slowly.
-It is typically obvious when a window is opened and a component takes time before database data is displayed.
-Chances are, the query is on that component somewhere.
+The first step in dealing with slow queries is identifying which query is running slowly.
+For instance, a sign that a component has a slow query is if a window is opened and the component takes time before database data is displayed.
 However, it may also be a good idea to check the queries that are being run against that database connection in the Gateway.
-From the Gateway webpage, navigate to Status → Connections → Databases to see a list of all database connections.
-Clicking on the Details button to the right of the database connection will show all of the currently running queries, the most recent long running queries, as well as some basic metrics for that connection.
-Here, you can get a good idea of any queries that may be a little slower than the others.
+From the Gateway, navigate to Status > Connections > Databases to see a list of all database connections.
+Clicking Details to the right of the database connection will show all of the currently running queries, the most recent long running queries, as well as some basic metrics for that connection.
+This information can give a good idea of any queries that may be a little slower than the others.

 Execute Against the Database Management Software